======================================================================

 similar hardware, they vary in physical characteristics.
 The original

-Famicom's design is predominantly white plastic, with dark red trim;
+Famicom's design is predominantly white plastic with a dark red trim;

 it featured a top-loading cartridge slot, grooves on both sides of the